AngelShibu2008/catalog-website/README.md

 - Built with HTML, CSS, and JavaScript

 ## Status
-🚧 Work in progress: expanding content and refining design/efficiency.
+🚧 Work in progress: expanding content, refining design/efficiency, and optimizing for all devices.